 - State/Jurisdiction Licensure Verification sent directly to the Board office from each state or jurisdiction in which you currently hold or have ever held a license.

 - If the jurisdiction issues separate licenses for funeral directors and embalmers, letters of good standing for both licenses are required.

-- If you have not already done so, arrange for the Board office to receive your official National Board Examination score report sent directly from the International Conference of Funeral Service Examining Boards.
+- An official request to the International Conference of Funeral Service Examining Boards to have your official National Board Examination score report sent directly to the Board Office.
 To request a score report, see Official Scores.

-- Your sponsor must submit a notarized letter confirming that you successfully completed your internship.
+- A notarized letter from your sponsor a confirming that you successfully completed your internship.

 State Examination Requirement